ciernialab/ROIMAPer/README.md

 The Allen Brain Atlas adult mouse brain was obtained from: [https://download.alleninstitute.org/informatics-archive/current-release/mouse_ccf/annotation/ccf_2017/] at a resolution of 10 µm.
 Allen Reference Atlas – Mouse Brain \[adult mouse\].
 Available from [https://atlas.brain-map.org/].

-The Waxholm Space Atlas of the Sprague Dawley Rat Brain version 4 was obtained from: [https://www.nitrc.org/projects/whs-sd-atlas].
+The Waxholm Space Atlas of the Sprague Dawley Rat Brain version 4 was obtained from: [www.nitrc.org](https://www.nitrc.org/projects/whs-sd-atlas).

-This plugin was inspired by the FASTMAP plugin by Dylan Terstege from the Epp lab, University of Calgary, published on 12-07-2019 [https://doi.org/10.1523/ENEURO.0325-21.2022](https://doi.org/10.1523/ENEURO.0325-21.2022), available at [https://github.com/dterstege/FASTMAP](https://github.com/dterstege/FASTMAP)
+This plugin was inspired by the FASTMAP plugin by Dylan Terstege from the Epp lab, University of Calgary, published on 12-07-2019 [doi.org/10.1523/ENEURO.0325-21.2022](https://doi.org/10.1523/ENEURO.0325-21.2022), available at [github.com/dterstege/FASTMAP](https://github.com/dterstege/FASTMAP)

+Atlas files were compressed using the Bio-Formats plugin suite: Linkert, M., Rueden, C. T., Allan, C., Burel, J.-M., Moore, W., Patterson, A., … Swedlow, J. R. (2010).
+Metadata matters: access to image data in the real world.
+Journal of Cell Biology, 189(5), 777–782. [doi.org/10.1083/jcb.201004104](https://doi.org/10.1083/jcb.201004104)